 It is important that there is an effective team for internal assessment.
-There are three key roles involved in implementing assessment processes in your centre, each with different interrelated responsibilities; the roles are listed below.
-There is detailed information in the BTEC International Quality Assurance Handbook.
+There are three key roles involved in implementing assessment processes in your centre, each with different interrelated responsibilities.
+The roles are listed below.
+Full information is given in the Pearson Quality Assurance Handbook.

-- The Lead Internal Verifier (the Lead IV) has overall responsibility for the programme, its assessment and internal verification, record keeping and liaison with the Standards Verifier, ensuring our requirements are met.
+- The Lead Internal Verifier (the Lead IV) has overall responsibility for the programme, its assessment and internal verification to meet our requirements, record keeping and liaison with the Standards Verifier.
 The Lead IV registers with Pearson annually.
-The Lead IV acts as an assessor, standardises and supports the rest of the assessment team, making sure that they have the information they need about our assessment requirements and organises training, making use of our standardisation, guidance and support materials. - Internal Verifiers (IVs) oversee all assessment activities in consultation with the Lead IV.
+The Lead IV acts as an assessor, supports the rest of the assessment team, makes sure that they have the information they need about our assessment requirements and organises training, making use of our guidance and support materials. - Internal Verifiers (IVs) oversee all assessment activity in consultation with the Lead IV.
 They check that assignments and assessment decisions are valid and that they meet our requirements.
 IVs will be standardised by working with the Lead IV.
-Normally, IVs are also assessors but they do not verify their own assessments. - Assessors set or use assignments to assess learners.
-Before making any assessment decisions, assessors participate in standardisation activities led by the Lead IV.
+Normally, IVs are also assessors but they do not verify their own assessments. - Assessors set or use assignments to assess learners to national standards.
+Before taking any assessment decisions, assessors participate in standardisation activities led by the Lead IV.
 They work with the Lead IV and IVs to ensure that the assessment is planned and carried out in line with our requirements.